james-carlson/resources/README.md

 * [JavaScript in VS Code](https://code.visualstudio.com/docs/languages/javascript#_automatic-type-acquisition)
 * [Chrome Debugger for VS Code](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome)

+##### Jump to variable definition
+Hold command (⌘) on Mac or control on Windows before clicking on a reference to a variable to jump to that variable's definition.

 ##### Display Preview of Markdown
 To switch between views, press ⇧⌘V in the editor.
 You can view the preview side-by-side (⌘KV). ([Source](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview))

 ##### Open New Terminal With Keyboard
 `Ctrl` + `Shift` + `~`

+##### Time Savers
+###### Macs
+* Hold down option and arrow key to move an entire line up or down.
+* Hold down option and click in multiple places to create multiple cursors.

 ### Code Environments
 https://repl.it (Online REPL, compiler, and IDE)